be-green/research-diary/insurance/Meeting w Tong.md

 * is there a secondary market for building permits ?
 * jim poterba
 	* pricing frictions -- are they worth exploring
+* data collection
+	* do not do it by myself
 	*